YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    -[NO]AS[YNCIO]

-For more information on specifying ASYNCIO,refer to `“Segment Qualifiers” <./gde.html#segment-qualifiers>`_.
+For more information on specifying ASYNCIO,refer to :ref:`segment-qualifiers`.

 ~~~~~~~~~~~~
 -DEFER_TIME